Brogrammer007/dine-divine-luxe/README.md

 # Step 2: Navigate to the project directory.
 cd <YOUR_PROJECT_NAME>

+# Step 3: Install/use the correct Node.js version (if using nvm)
+nvm install 18
+nvm use 18

-# Step 3: Install the necessary dependencies.
+# Step 4: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+The development server will start on http://localhost:8080 (or another port if 8080 is busy).

 **Edit a file directly in GitHub**